 35 Bridal Shower Recipes That Look Fancy, Taste Comforting, and Won’t Ruin Your Morning

 Chicken salad can be controversial, but this recipe usually WINS people over.
-This version includes an added touch of sweetness thanks to grapes and crunchy celery, while a hint of tarragon adds just the right amount of fanciness without being obnoxious.
-Served in a croissant, it definitely makes it more classy and a lot less desk lunch.
-It’s a great sign when I see guests take one bite and immediately stop talking.
+This version has the added sweetness of grapes along with the crunch of celery, and the tarragon adds just the right amount of fanciness, without being too over the top.
+The croissant makes it feel a lot classier and reduces the chance of it being a desk lunch.
+It is a positive indicator when I observe patrons take a single bite and then go silent.

 17) Quinoa Vegetable Salad

-This salad won’t get sad and soggy, which is why it works well for buffets.
-Combine the roasted veggies with quinoa and a zesty lemon vinaigrette.
-Since it’s naturally gluten-free, it makes hosting easier.
-If you’re worried it’s too healthy, just sprinkle some feta in and you’re all set!
+Because this salad won’t get sad and soggy, it’s perfect for buffets!
+Pair the roasted veggies with quinoa and a zesty lemon vinaigrette.
+Hosting is a breeze with this dish, and it’s naturally gluten free.
+If you’re worried it’s too healthy, just toss in some feta and you’re good to go!

 18) Tomato Soup Shooters